-I further report that -
+I further report that;

-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, Woman Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.

-Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.

-Majority decision is carried through while the dissenting members' views are captured and recorded as part of the minutes.
+Board decisions are carried out with unanimous consent and therefore, no dissenting views were required to be captured and recorded as part of the minutes.

-I further report that there are adequate systems and processes in the company commensurate with the size and operations of the company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines; and As informed, the Company has responded appropriately to notices received from various statutory/regulatory authorities including initiating actions for corrective measures, wherever found necessary.

-I further report that during the audit period there were no instances of;

-- Public/Rights/Preferential issue of shares/Debentures/ Sweat Equity, etc. - (ii) Redemption/Buy-back of securities. - (iii) Major decision taken by the members in pursuance to Section 180 of the Companies Act, 2013, - (iv) Merger/ Amalgamation/ Reconstruction, etc. - (v) Foreign Technical Collaboration.
+- I further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines. - I further report that during the audit period, there were no instances of: - (1) Public / Rights / Preferential issue of Shares / Debentures / Sweat Equity - (2) Redemption/Buy Back of Securities. - (3) Major decisions taken by the members in pursuance to Section 180 of the Companies Act, 2013. - (4) Foreign Technical Collaborations. - (5) Merger / Amalgamation / Reconstruction etc.